fackelm2/logging-forensic/README.md

 The tool has been developed for the purpose of facilitating the forensic aspects of logging configurations.
 <br>
-It enables users to easy customize their logging environment by specifying parameters such as file names and directory structures.
+It enables users to easy customize their logging environment by specifying parameters such as file names and directory names.
+As the process of developing the tool progressed, it became evident that the directory constitutes the optimal definition within the program, given its utilization of logging-forensic capabilities.
 <br>
-For example you can easy configure your logging with the logging-directory <casenumber> and the name of the logging file <date>_<casenumber>.log
+To illustrate, the configuration of logging can be facilitated through the utilization of the logging-directory named as the casenumber (for example "2502214") and the designation of the logging file "date_casenumber.log" (for example "2025-04-19_2502214.log").
 <br>
-To use logging-forensic install the modul via pip and use it (see example usage)
+The implementation of the logging-forensic module necessitates its installation via pip, followed by its utilization, as outlined in the provided example.

 # install logging-forensic via pip
 ````